 Prior authorization may be required for certain medications.

-Medco By Mail covers up to a 90-day supply per prescription or refill.
+The program covers up to a 90-day supply per prescription or refill.
 Authorized refills are covered only after the initial order has been used.
 Certain controlled substances are subject to quantity limits.